← Back to Blog

 Unlike structural screws hidden in wall cavities, HVAC ductwork screws are visible and touched during service.
 Burrs from poorly formed drill points:

-• Create sharp edges that cut hands during installation and maintenance
+• Create sharp edges that can cut hands during installation and maintenance

-• Interfere with gasket sealing on flanged connections
+• May interfere with gasket sealing on flanged connections

 • Look unprofessional on exposed ductwork